hcs42/timestat/README.markdown

       timestat print events  -O work --only-expr \
         'h.is_event() and int(h.starttime.strftime("%w")) in (6, 7)'

+- `--multiply-timelen NUMBER`: Multiple the "time length" values with this number.

 ### Options for specifying dates

 - `--from DATE`: Ignore happenings before this date.
 (Format: see